yuejunfeng0909/CS2113T_tp/docs/UserGuide.md

 ## Usage

-Let's first get to know the following icons which may appear many times in this user guide
+Let's first get to know the following 3 icons which may appear several times in this user guide

-1. :warning: - warns users that failure to follow this instruction may cause invalid inputs
+1. :warning: - IMPORTANT: Warns users that failure to follow this instruction may cause invalid inputs
+2. :pushpin: - INFO TO KEEP NOTE: General things to remember when running the program
-2. :information_source: - lets users know about useful information to run the commands
+3. :information_source: - USEFUL INFO: Lets users know about extra useful information to run the commands

 With this, you are good to go :grey_exclamation: